zinchse/star-ensembling/README.md

-# star-ensembling

-This repository contains the code to reproduce the experiments in the paper
+This repository contains the code to reproduce the experiments in the paper:

-**Star algorithm for NN ensembling**
+# "Star algorithm for NN ensembling"

-by Sergey Zinchenko and Dmitry Lishudi
+by _Sergey Zinchenko_ and _Dmitry Lishudi_

-ICML DyNN workshop 2022 - [accepted](https://dynn-icml2022.github.io/papers/paper_17.pdf), NeurIPS 2022 - reject:), AISTATS - under review
+> ICML DyNN workshop 2022 - [accepted](https://dynn-icml2022.github.io/papers/paper_17.pdf), NeurIPS 2022 - reject:), AISTATS - under review

 ## Abstract